-While there is a strong presence of external forces as national legislations and customers' requirements which drive corporates to move toward the provision of sustainable goods and services, accessibility of decision support tools is essential to pinpoint how corporates respond to the sustainability call.
+While there is a strong presence of external forces as national legislations and customers' requirements which drive corporates to move toward the provision of sustainable goods and services, accessibility of financial schemes and decision support tools is essential to pinpoint how corporates respond to the sustainability call.
 Empirical study indicated clearly that the perception of high investment costs and uncertainty of returns remained key consideration prospects for corporates skeptical to adopt eco-design.
 Practical decision-support tools could therefore facilitate deployment of green technologies and hence assure the corporates in taking decisions.
 Cases of business adopting eco-design should also not only assess the performance on environmental impact reduction, but also provide valuation on how to be profitable implementing the approach.

-• Need to increase demand of green consumers in Asia.
+Market transformation to enhance demand of green consumers in Asia.